Browse

 Rmag

 The red optical magnitude of the object.
 The type and source of this magnitude is specified in the optical_flag parameter value.
-Optical data are mostly from the ASP optical catalog (2017,PASA,34,25) which presents data from the APM (http://www.ast.cam.ac.uk/~mike/apmcat/), USNO-A and USNO-B (http://tdc-www.harvard.edu/catalogs/ub1.html), and the SDSS (https://sdss.org/).
-APM/USNO-A magnitudes were recalibrated from the original values as documented in 2004,A&A,427,387.
-As a result, these recalibrated USNO-A magnitudes are often used in preference to USNO-B. APM galaxies brighter than 17th magnitude are usually represented as far too bright due to PSF modeling.
+97% of the optical photometry are from the ASP (2017,PASA,34,25) which presents data from the APM (http://www.ast.cam.ac.uk/~mike/apmcat/), USNO-A and USNO-B (http://tdc-www.harvard.edu/catalogs/ub1.html), and the SDSS (https://sdss.org/).
+Optically faint photometry is supplemented from Pan-STARRS (https://outerspace.stsci.edu/display/PANSTARRS/) and DESI data.
+APM/USNO-B galaxies brighter than 17th magnitude are usually represented as far too bright due to PSF modeling.
 Integer magnitudes (e.g., 22.00) are estimates if both bands are integers or one band is empty.
 If the optical_flag parameter value contains r/b/g/i/v/u/z, then the magnitudes are from the object's source catalog, e.g., SDSS, 2QZ, etc. Note that many SDSS magnitudes are extinction-"corrected" ~0.3 mag brighter than observed.

 Bmag

 The blue optical magnitude of the object.
 The type and source of this magnitude is specified in the optical_flag parameter value.
-Optical data are mostly from the ASP optical catalog (2017,PASA,34,25) which presents data from the APM (http://www.ast.cam.ac.uk/~mike/apmcat/), USNO-A and USNO-B (https://web.archive.org/web/20180529212008/http://www.nofs.navy.mil/), and the SDSS (https://sdss.org/).
-APM/USNO-A magnitudes were recalibrated from the original values as documented in 2004,A&A,427,387).
-As a result, these calibrated USNO-A magnitudes are often used in preference to USNO-B. APM galaxies brighter than 17th magnitude are usually represented as far too bright due to PSF modeling.
-Integer magnitudes (e.g., 22.00) can be estimates if both bands are integer or one band empty.
-If the optical_flag parameter value contains r/b/g/i/v/u/z, then the magnitudes are from the object's source catalog, e.g., SDSS, 2QZ, etc. Note that many SDSS magnitudes are extinction-"corrected" ~0.3 mag brighter than photometry.
+97% of the optical photometry are from the ASP (2017,PASA,34,25) which presents data from the APM (http://www.ast.cam.ac.uk/~mike/apmcat/), USNO-A and USNO-B (http://tdc-www.harvard.edu/catalogs/ub1.html), and the SDSS (https://sdss.org/).
+Optically faint photometry is supplemented from Pan-STARRS (https://outerspace.stsci.edu/display/PANSTARRS/) and DESI data.
+APM/USNO-B galaxies brighter than 17th magnitude are usually represented as far too bright due to PSF modeling.
+Integer magnitudes (e.g., 22.00) are estimates if both bands are integers or one band is empty.
+If the optical_flag parameter value contains r/b/g/i/v/u/z, then the magnitudes are from the object's source catalog, e.g., SDSS, 2QZ, etc. Note that many SDSS magnitudes are extinction-"corrected" ~0.3 mag brighter than observed.

 Optical_Flag